Masons Arms, York

-The ground floor bar area has panelling and a fireplace dating from about 1830, which was taken from the gatehouse of York Castle, that having been demolished in 1935.
+The ground-floor bar area has panelling and a fireplace dating from about 1830, which was taken from the gatehouse of York Castle, demolished in 1935.
 The lounge bar and sitting room were combined after World War II, but the public bar remains a separate space.

-The building was Grade II listed in 1996.
-It was inundated during the 2015 York flood and finally reopened in July 2016, following restoration.
+On 16 February 1996, the Masons Arms was designated a Grade II listed building.
+It was inundated during the 2015 York flood and reopened in July 2016 following restoration.